Haj Fadel Government: Formation of the First Government

-Trouble broke out in the city of Deir al-Zour after the Ottomans left on 6 November 1918, where people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
-One of the priorities of this government was to maintain security and run the city's affairs.
-This government later known as the "government of Haj Fadel."
+After the Ottomans withdrew from Deir al-Zour on 6 November 1918, chaos erupted throughout the city, with widespread looting and theft.
+The situation made it essential to establish a strong authority to protect the city and its residents.
+As mayor, Al-Hassan took the initiative to form the first local government and called upon tribal leaders from surrounding villages and districts to support him and pledge their allegiance.
+One of the government’s main priorities was to restore security and manage the city’s affairs.
+This local government later became known as the “Government of Haj Fadel.”

-The government continued until the arrival of Sharif Nasser, the cousin of Prince Faisal Bin Al-Hussein, on 1 December 1918, and Mari Basha Al-Mallah on 7 December 1918.
+The government remained in place until the arrival of Sharif Nasser, the cousin of Prince Faisal Bin Al-Hussein, on 1 December 1918, followed by Mari Basha Al-Mallah on 7 December 1918.

-Formation of the second government
+Formation of the Second Government

-After the Battle of Maysalun on 24 July 1920 and occupation of Damascus by French forces, The city of Deir Ezzor was in a state of chaos and insecurity, which prompted Al-Hassan to form his second government, Which has done excellent services in protecting the city and maintaining the security of its people despite its limited capabilities.
+After the Battle of Maysalun on 24 July 1920 and the subsequent occupation of Damascus by French forces, Deir Ezzor fell into a state of turmoil and insecurity.
+This situation prompted Al-Hassan to form his second government, which, despite its limited resources, provided vital services in protecting the city and ensuring the safety of its residents.

-This government continued its work until 23 November 1920, when it was dissolved by a decision of the French occupation authorities.
+This government remained active until 23 November 1920, when it was dissolved by order of the French occupation authorities.

-Achievements of Haj Fadel government
+Achievements of the Haj Fadel Government

-The most significant achievements of the government of Haj Fadel I and II:
+The most notable achievements of the First and Second Haj Fadel Governments included: